Got a skunked pet? No worries. Here’s a step-by-step guide showing your how to get skunk smell off your cat or dog.

 Doing nothing is NOT an option because the smell can linger on your pet’s fur for days or weeks, and all the while your pet will be spreading that awful smell around your house.
 If that’s not motivation enough for you to take action, then consider this: that malodorous spray comes from a skunk’s anal glands.
 Motivated yet?
 We thought so.

-Below, we’re going to tell you exactly how to permanently knock out the skunk odor on your pet (we’ve done this twice on two different cats, so we know it works).
+Below, we’re going to tell you exactly how to permanently get skunk smell off your cat or dog (we’ve done this twice on two different cats, so we know it works).
 First, we should say that if your pet was sprayed in the eyes, is foaming at the mouth or has injuries on it (from an actual physical encounter with a skunk), you should plan to bring your pet straight to the vet.

 If your pet is physically fine, other than being godawful smelly, follow these instructions to get the skunk smell off your cat (or dog):